Dairy Free Carrot Cake

 - Be sure to measure the applesauce in a dry measuring cup.
 It won’t level off correctly in a liquid one and you’ll wind up using the wrong amount.

-- You’ll need about three to four really large carrots to get the required two cups.
-Additionally, I like to grate my carrots in a food processor as it’s nice and quick.
-But you can also grate them finely by hand with a box grater. {Side note – please don’t use pre-shredded carrots from the store – they are much drier and will alter the moisture level in the final product!}
+- You’ll need about four large carrots to get the two grated cups.
+I like to grate mine in a food processor as it’s nice and quick, but you can also do it by hand with a box grater.

-- And finally, while you can absolutely enjoy this cake right away after frosting, I’d recommend letting it chill out in the fridge for at least a few hours.
-The flavors settle (especially in the icing) and it really has that classic carrot cake feel after chilling!
+- Finally, while you can absolutely enjoy this cake right after frosting, I’d recommend letting it chill in the fridge for at least a few hours.
+The flavors settle and it goes from good to great.

 How To Store